-JEWELS - The Judicial Education Web-Enabled Learning System (JEWELS) is a web-based training delivery system managed by OSCA on the courts intranet.
-JEWELS provides a host of training chiefly aimed at court staff regarding court case management, jury management, office automation products and other areas of interest to court employees.
+TRACKS - In 2020 TRACKS replaced the previous learning system, the Judicial Education Web-Enabled Learning System (JEWELS) The Training Resources And Court Knowledge System (TRACKS) is a web-based training delivery system managed by OSCA on the courts intranet.
+TRACKS provides a host of training chiefly aimed at court staff regarding court case management, jury management, office automation products and other areas of interest to court employees.